-If the parent disagrees with the decision or wishes to contest the final decision of the Executive Director and the hearing committee; the parent or guardian may submit his or her request for an appeal within five (5) business days of receiving the decision via e-mail to the Shining Stars Board Chair, Mr. Anthony King, Esq. at aking@shiningstarspcs.org.
-Parents and guardians should only contact the Chair after taking all of the steps outlined above.
-The Chair will then schedule a hearing to address the parent or guardian's grievance.
+If the parent/guardian disagrees with the decision or wishes to contest the final decision of the Executive Director and the hearing committee; the parent/guardian may submit his or her request for an appeal within five (5) business days of receiving the decision via electronic mail to the Shining Stars Board Chair, Mr. Anthony King, Esq. at aking@shiningstarspcs.org.
+Parents/guardians should only contact the Chair after taking all the steps outlined above.
+The Chair will then schedule a hearing to address the parent's/guardian's grievance.